 After we’d finished we went for a single puzzle on the outskirts of Walkern and then allowed HHHP20 to lead us around to a handful of nearby puzzles he’d solved and wanted to collect.

 Not a bad afternoon out.
 26 finds in total without having to strain particularly.
-The finds were :
+As well as the Walkern Multis we found two others, making 21 multis, plus four puzzles and a traditional.
+I’ve no idea where the challenge cache is though.
+The finds on the day were :